The wolf-cut hairstyle might look choppy and unfinished to the untrained eye.

 The wolf cut is easy to style – just run your fingers through your hair, and you’re good to go.

-If you want to add a little more volume or texture, you can use a sea salt spray or texturizing product.
+If you want to add more volume or texture, you can use a sea salt spray or texturizing product.

 As the name suggests, the wolf cut is a little wild, thanks to the shaggy, wavy, and disconnected layers that nod to a slight mullet shape.

-The shorter layers around the crown create a lot of volumes, with longer layers in the back.
+The shorter layers around the crown create a lot of volume, with longer layers in the back.